Cystoscopic Laser Lithotripsy and Stone Extraction (Cystolithalopaxy)

 As with any major surgery, complications, although rare, may occur with cystolithalopaxy.
 Potential risks and complications with this operation include but are not limited to the following:

 Bladder spasm/pain: It is widely believed that the bladder heals faster post-operatively when decompressed than when continually filled with urine.
 Because of this, many patients are asked to keep a plastic urinary tube (foley) within the bladder following the procedure, allowing urine to pass at all times into a bag.
 The catheter is held in place by means of a plastic balloon, about the size of a ping-pong ball.
-This balloon “rubs” the lining of the bladder, resulting in bladder spasms (the feeling that one needs to urine despite an empty bladder) and discomfort.
+This balloon “rubs” the lining of the bladder, resulting in bladder spasms (the feeling that one needs to urinate despite an empty bladder) and discomfort.
 These spasms usually get better with time and bladder decompression, and there are also medications that can be used to treat bladder spasms.
 Ask your surgeon about the potential need for a catheter following your surgery.

 Secondary procedures: Most patients who undergo cystolithalopaxy have a stone within their bladder for a reason – either chronic stasis of urine (not emptying their bladder well) or chronic infections.
 Removing a stone does not cure chronic stasis but may help the bladder empty better.
 Talk to your urologist about the chances of emptying better once the stone is removed and whether or not a procedure is necessary along with your cystolithalopaxy to help the bladder empty better.